Admin Dashboard

 - Apply managed policy across the whole deployment.

-- Review each plugin's manifest, declared permissions, and
+- Review each plugin's manifest, declared permissions,

 See Plugins for the full architecture.